fgdcgov/sdi/docs/source/references/gdaterms.rst

       - the term metadata for geospatial data means information about geospatial data, including the content, source, vintage, accuracy, condition, projection, method of collection, and other characteristics or descriptions of the geospatial data;
     * - National Geospatial Data Asset Theme
       - the term National Geospatial Data Asset data theme means the National Geospatial Data Asset core geospatial datasets (including electronic records and coordinates) relating to a topic or subject designated under section 756;
-    * - National Spatial Data Infrastructre
+    * - National Spatial Data Infrastructure
       - the term National Spatial Data Infrastructure means the technology, policies, criteria, standards, and employees necessary to promote geospatial data sharing throughout the Federal Government, State, tribal, and local governments, and the private sector (including nonprofit organizations and institutions of higher education); and
     * - Proven Practices
       - the term proven practices means methods and activities that advance the use of geospatial data for the benefit of society.